harshita2201301024/obsidian/data/Office Work/Smart POA.md

 21. Show License Revoked in my inbox
 22. Show something on view button click
 23. Email Template to investor
-25. Back Button implementation in footer
+25. Back Button implementation in footer of POA Details
-26.
+26. on Click of POA Details